 They say once you experience the doll collection at the House of Broel, you’ll understand why people say this historic house is haunted.
 Built-in two periods – Antebellum and High Victorian – this mansion is perfect for a Halloween wedding.
 Have your first dance together in the Mystic ballroom with its ornate chandeliers, mirrors, and fireplaces.
 Explore this lovely wedding venue more here.

-While most will tell you that Napoleon House is haunted not by ghosts but by living writers and arts, tales of spirits in the 200+ year-old building persist.
+While most will tell you that Napoleon House is haunted not by ghosts but by living writers and artists, tales of spirits in the 200+ year-old building persist.
 The Little Old Ladies Who Sweeps, the Lady in the Courtyard, the Old Sailor Who Drinks Bourbon…watch a video about the three ghosts who are believed to haunt the restaurant here.
 Then start planning your wedding here.

 They say a cross-dressing ghost haunts Tujague’s, the city’s second oldest restaurant (Antoine’s is first).
 Julian Eltinge, an actor who starred in Aisle of Love with Rudolph Valentino and had his own a cosmetics line, was a regular at Madam Begue's (which became Tujague's).
 Apparently, Eltinge loved the food so much he never left.
 There are also reputed to be other ghostly entities there including Madam Begue, her husband and her husband’s second wife who were involved in a lover’s triangle.
 Read the ghost stories here and get details about having your wedding at Tujague’s here.